shashig/es6Stuff/README.md

   * If JSON key value pair both have same name (value is variable name), you can shorten how to write it.
 E.g. `{color: color}` can be written as `{color}`.
 Note that internal representation does not change.
 So if color has value blue, the preceding code will translate to `{'color': 'blue'}`
   * If an object defines a function in a key value pair as `makeSomething: function() {}`, it can be re-written in a simpler way as `makeSomething() {}`.
 * __Default Function Arguments__: Function declaration can define default values of input variables to be used if the invocation does not provide the value.
 E.g. function doSomething(x = 10, y = 20) will use 10 and 20 as default values of x and y respectively if the invocation does not provide the input values.
+* __Classes__: Class definition allows modeling of a domain object with properties and functions.
+Define as: `class ClassName {}`.
+Constructor is a special method defined as `constructor(options)` and used to set properties when a new object is created with `new` keyword.
+Subclasses can be created using the `extends` keyword, e.g. `class MySubclass extends ClassName`.
+Subclass constructor should call `super(options)` to allow the parent class to initialize itself.

 ## `forEach`
 Instead of using a `for` loop, use `forEach` to iterate through an array.